Trojan Attacks on Neural Network Controllers for Robotic Systems: Problem Formulation

 \subsection{Kinematic Model of the Robot}

-A differential-drive mobile robot is a widely used robotic platform for warehouse applications and consists of two independently actuated wheels mounted on a common axis, enabling both forward motion and rotation through differential wheel speeds \cite{de2002control}.
+A differential-drive mobile robot consists of two independently actuated wheels mounted on a common axis, enabling both forward motion and rotation through differential wheel speeds \cite{de2002control}.
 This simple mechanical structure makes the model convenient for analysis, control design, and simulation.
 The pose of the robot in the planar workspace is defined by the state vector

 where $x_r(t)\in \rr, y_r(t)\in \rr$ denote the position of the robot in the 2D global frame, and $\theta(t)$ denotes its orientation.
 Let $\omega_l(t)\in \rr$ and $\omega_r(t)\in \rr$ be the angular velocities of the left and right wheels, and by denoting with $r>0$ and $L>0$ the wheel radius and the distance between wheels, respectively, the forward linear velocity $v(t)\in \rr$ and angular velocity $w(t)\in \rr$ of the robot's center are: